Lily Friis

 When it feels like home – pencil on paper

-What feels like home is different for everybody, for some people its a place, for some people its a person, and for some people its the objects that hold memories.
-This artwork explores the idea that maybe who are with, the objects you fill a space with or the memories you make can turn a room from an empty space into somewhere that feels like home.
+What makes a home is different for everybody, for some its a place, for some its a person, and for some its the objects that hold memories.
+This artwork explores the idea that who you are with, the objects you fill a space with or the memories you make inside can turn a room from an empty space into somewhere that feels like home.

 Module 1 – Still Life